Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Create_UAN_Boot_Images.md

 8. Create a branch using the imported branch from the installation to customize the UAN image.

     This will be reported in the `cray-product-catalog` Kubernetes ConfigMap in the `configuration.import_branch` key under the UAN section.
 The format is cray/uan/PRODUCT\_VERSION.
-In this guide, an `integration` branch is used for examples, but the name can be any valid git branch name.
+In this guide, an `integration-PRODUCT_VERSION` branch is used for examples to comply with IUF defaults, but the name can be any valid git branch name configured to be used by IUF.

     Modifying the cray/uan/PRODUCT\_VERSION branch that was created by the UAN product installation is not allowed by default.

     ```bash
-    ncn-m001# git checkout -b integration && git merge cray/uan/PRODUCT_VERSION
+    ncn-m001# git checkout -b integration-PRODUCT_VERSION && git merge cray/uan/PRODUCT_VERSION
-    Switched to a new branch 'integration'
+    Switched to a new branch 'integration-PRODUCT_VERSION'
     Already up to date.
     ```